Pilgrim and Albergue Etiquette

-27. If you are able-bodied and have scored a lower bunk, and the place is filling up fast, and an elderly or obviously suffering pilgrim arrives, give him your lower and take the upper.
+27. If you are able-bodied and have scored a lower bunk, and the place is filling up fast, and an elderly or suffering pilgrim arrives, give him your lower and take the upper.
 Elderly and infirm pilgrims should always have lower bunks.
 Younger and sprier pilgrims must sometimes give them what is theirs by right.

-28. If you get up at 5 am and rush through the next etapa/stage to stand in line for an albergue bed, do not expect the people who arrive later to creep quietly around the place so you can enjoy your siesta.
+28. If you get up at 5 am and rush through the next Etapa/stage to stand in line for an albergue bed, do not expect the people who arrive later to creep around the place so you can enjoy your siesta.
 You woke them up this morning.
 It´s their turn to wake you up in the afternoon.